Drivers Ed in IndianaPage Overview

 Once you obtain your IN learner’s permit and begin your Driver’s Ed course, you’ll be able to start practicing your driving.
 Before you know it, you’ll have the knowledge and skills necessary to ace your DMV road test and obtain your first driver’s license.

 On this page, you’ll find information about driver’s education courses in Indiana, your options to satisfy the requirements, and the next steps you need to take to obtain your unrestricted license.

-If you are between 15 to 16 years old, you’ll need to take Driver’s Ed as one of the first steps in obtaining your Indiana driver’s license.
+If you are 15 years old you’ll need to take Driver’s Ed as one of the first steps in obtaining your Indiana driver’s license.

 If you are 16 years old or older, you are not required to take a driver’s education course.
 However, it will better prepare you for the Indiana BMV road test.